danbev/learning-crypto/notes/verify-bundle-example-notes.md

                                     options.WithContext(ctx))
 }
 ```
-But that function is not executed yet, only the pointer to it is passed to
+But that function is not executed yet, only the pointer to the function is
-`verifyInternal`:
+passed to `verifyInternal`:
 ```go
 func verifyInternal(ctx context.Context, sig oci.Signature, h v1.Hash,
 	verifyFn signatureVerificationFn, co *CheckOpts) (